-Avoid driving once you arrive in the valley.
+- Avoid driving once you arrive in the Valley.
 Shuttles are a nice alternative but they can be very crowded during the high season.
 Bring bikes from home to make your way around the flat valley or rent them from the bike stand at Yosemite Lodge.
 The more you pedal from the main village areas, the more opportunity you have to enjoy a quieter slice of the valley.

-Go for a swim.
+- Go for a swim.
 There are plenty of great places to swim in Yosemite Valley.
 Yes, you will share the water with fellow park-goers but at least you will be feeling cool and having fun!

-Leave the Valley!
+- Leave the Valley!
 Only about 5% of park visitors leave Yosemite Valley to explore what the rest of the park has to offer.
 That means 95% of visitors are missing out on some of the park’s greatest (and less crowded) treasures.

-Visit the High Country
+Avoid the Crowds and Visit the High Sierras